-HB 1668 Aycock SUBJECT: Enrollment threshold for Texas A&M-Central Texas tuition revenue bonds COMMITTEE: Higher Education - favorable, without amendment VOTE: 8 ayes - Morrison, McCall, F. Brown, Alonzo, Aycock, D. Howard, Patrick, Rose 0 nays 1 absent - Giddings WITNESSES: For - John Fisher, Central Texas University Task Force; (Registered, but did not testify: Ellen Marie Aycock; Terri Jo Batschelet; Diane Connell; John Crutchfield, Greater Killeen Chamber of Commerce; Connie J. Green, City of Killeen, City Manager; Robert W. Hoxworth; Maureen J. Jouett; Patton Kaufman; Lara Keel, City of Temple; Marisa Martin, Scott and White; Marc A. Nigliazzo; William H. Parry, Central Texas University Task Force; Terry Tuggle) Against - None On - (Registered, but did not testify: David Rejino, The Texas A&M University System) BACKGROUND: The Tarleton State University System Center - Central Texas (Tarleton- CT) in Killeen was established in 1999 and will become Texas A&M University - Central Texas (TAMU-CT) when a statutory student enrollment threshold is met.
+4/25/2007 HB 317 Miller, Aycock, Delisi SUBJECT: Enrollment threshold for Texas A&M-Central Texas tuition revenue bonds COMMITTEE: Higher Education - favorable, without amendment VOTE: 8 ayes - Morrison, McCall, F. Brown, Alonzo, Aycock, D. Howard, Patrick, Rose 0 nays 1 absent - Giddings WITNESSES: For - John Fisher, Central Texas University Task Force; (Registered, but did not testify: Ellen Marie Aycock; Terri Batschelet; Diane Connell; John Crutchfield, Greater Killeen Chamber of Commerce; Connie J. Green, City of Killeen; Robert W. Hoxworth; Maureen J. Jouett; Patton Kaufman; Marisa Martin, Scott & White; Marc A. Nigliazzo; William H. Parry, Wiansa Martin, Scott & Winte, Marc A. Nighazzo, Wintam H. F Central Texas University Task Force; Terry Tuggle) Against - None On - Carol Raney, Texas Higher Education Coordinating Board; David Rejino, The Texas A&M University System BACKGROUND: The Tarleton State University System Center - Central Texas (Tarleton- CT) in Killeen was established in 1999 and will become Texas A&M University - Central Texas (TAMU-CT) when a statutory student enrollment threshold is met.
 Education Code, sec.
 87.861(d) states that TAMU-CT may not operate as a general academic institution until the Texas Higher Education Coordinating Board (THECB) certifies that enrollment at Tarleton-CT has reached 1,000 full-time students.
 Tuition revenue bonds (TRBs), for which higher education institutions pledge future revenue (tuition and fees) for repayment, are issued to fund capital projects such as institutional construction, renovation and repair projects, equipment, and infrastructure.
 The Legislature must authorize issuance of TRBs and typically appropriates general revenue to reimburse institutions for the tuition used to pay the debt service.

-HB 1668 House Research Organization page 2

-During its third called session in 2006, the 79th Legislature authorized the issuance of TRBs for \$25 million for TAMU-CT.
+HB 317 House Research Organization page 2 During its third called session in 2006, the 79th Legislature authorized the issuance of TRBs for \$25 million for TAMU-CT.
 Education Code, sec.
 55.1751(d) states that the Texas A&M University System may not issue the bonds for facilities at TAMU-CT until THECB certifies that the enrollment has reached 1,500 full-time students for one semester.
 The TRB would be used to plan, construct, furnish, and equip new facilities on land conveyed to the Texas A&M University System for the new campus.
 If enrollment was not reached by January 1, 2010, the system's authority to issue bonds for Texas A&M University - Central Texas would expire on that date.
 DIGEST: